Satya9400/Automatic-Time-Table-Generator-Using-Genetic-Algorithm-/README.md

 Click 'Get Started with us today' on homepage

-Login (username: pranav password: khurana)
+Login (username: Satyabrat password: Dubey)

 Click on 'Test with custom input'